joncline/salesforce-community-events/README.md

 A comprehensive calendar of Salesforce community events, conferences, and Dreamin' events for 2025-2027.
 Import this calendar to stay up-to-date with the global Salesforce community!

+> ⭐ **Like this resource?** Please star this repository to help increase visibility and help other Trailblazers discover it!

 ## 📅 What's Included

 This calendar includes **35 Salesforce community events** for 2025-2027: